flocoloco4/Master-Thesis-Venier/README.md

 ## Overview

-This thesis examines token efficiency as a spatial phenomenon by measuring how efficiently three tokenizer architectures encode place names across a global H3 hexagonal grid.
+This thesis examines token efficiency as a spatial construct by measuring how efficiently three tokenizer architectures encode place names across a global H3 hexagonal grid.
 The analysis covers 6,911 H3 cells at resolution 3, using place name data from OpenStreetMap and comparing the tokenizers of GPT-4o, DeepSeek-LLM-7B,